unknownauthor23/ClubheadDB-anonymous/README.md

 </div>

-**ClubheadDB** is an open-source dataset and Python package for computer vision in golf analytics.
-It provides the metadata and tools to build a curated dataset of over 10,000 annotated frames from diverse, public-domain golf swing videos.

-The core philosophy is to provide the **metadata** and **final annotations**, allowing users to download the source video clips directly and reproduce the exact dataset used for our research.
+**ClubheadDB** is a web-sourced dataset for computer vision research in golf swing analysis, with a focus on clubhead detection.
+It contains over 10,000 “down-the-line” frames from public golf swing videos, each hand-annotated with precise clubhead locations.
+The dataset is fully reproducible: we provide the metadata (video URLs, timestamps) and final annotations, along with scripts to download and extract the exact set of frames used in our study.

 -----